DevExpress-Examples/blazor-grid-drag-and-drop/README.md

 ## Drag Rows in One Grid

-When you drop a row, the Grid's rows are reordered.
+When you drop a row, grid rows are automatically reordered.
 The [ReorderGridRows](./CS/GridDragAndDrop/Pages/Within.razor#L48) method uses the Sortable widget to reorder rows.

 ## Drag Rows Between Two Grids

-The [MoveGridRow](./CS/GridDragAndDrop/Pages/Between.razor#L76) method uses the Draggable and Droppable widgets to identify the source and target Grids.
-When you drop a row, the server action is executed to update data collections.
+The [MoveGridRow](./CS/GridDragAndDrop/Pages/Between.razor#L76) method uses Draggable and Droppable widgets to identify source and target Grids.
+When you drop a row, a server action is executed to update data collections.

 ## Drag Rows Between Two Grids and Drop at the Specified Position

-The [ReorderGridRows](./CS/GridDragAndDrop/Pages/KeepIndices.razor#L77) method uses the Sortable widgets and the [connectWith](./CS/GridDragAndDrop/Pages/KeepIndices.razor.js#L23) property to identify and connect the source and target Grids.
-After that, the server updates source collections.
+The [ReorderGridRows](./CS/GridDragAndDrop/Pages/KeepIndices.razor#L77) method uses Sortable widget and the [connectWith](./CS/GridDragAndDrop/Pages/KeepIndices.razor.js#L23) property to identify and connect the source and target Grids.
+After a drag/drop operation, the server updates source collections.

 ## Files to Look At